ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.markdown

 {PANEL: Compaction Triggers Documents Compression}

-Compaction triggers [documents compression](../../../server/storage/documents-compression) on all collections that are configured for compression.
+Compaction triggers [documents compression](../../../server/storage/documents-compression) on all existing documents in the collections that are configured for compression.

 If compression is defined on a collection, and if you don't trigger compaction,
 only new or modified documents will be compressed.